Kalaichelvan-Tamilselvan/SmartApp/README.md

 ## Smart App

 This project will create a web application using Python, Django, HTML, CSS and JavaScript.
-The application will allow users to generate summaries from Wikipedia, spell check, change sentences to upper case and lower case, remove newlines and punctuations and remove stop words.
+The application will allow users to generate summaries from Wikipedia, spell check, change sentences to upper case and lower case, remove newlines, remove punctuations and remove stop words.

 ### Features